Save This Recipe

 Safe Reheating Methods

-- Double Boiler (Water Bath): Perfect for delicate sauces and dairy items.
+- Double Boiler (Water Bath): Use for delicate sauces and anything dairy-based.

 What’s the safest way to make sure my food is reheated correctly?